 About Support Administration

-Individuals age three through the adult life span eligible for DCBDD are assigned a Service and Support Administrator, or SSA.
+Individuals ages three and above eligible for DCBDD services are assigned a Service and Support Administrator, or SSA.
 The SSA meets with each individual and their team to discuss what is important to them and their goals for the future.

 This information is then used to develop an outcome based Person-Centered Plan.
 The SSA serves as the primary point of coordination to develop and implement the plan.
 The SSA works closely with each individual, family and team of support to ensure the highest quality of service delivery.

-Support Services are based on need of the person’s disability.
 Supports can include assistance with daily living needs, therapeutic needs, learning new skills, connection to resources and social groups in your community as well as support to find and maintain a job.
-Some supports may also include adaptations or environmental modifications that increase accessibility and help to make life easier.
+Some supports may also include adaptations or environmental modifications that increase independence and remove barriers to experiencing a personally-fulfilling life.

 To determine if you or someone you know is eligible for services, please contact the Intake and Eligibility Department at 740-201-3601 or firstname.lastname@example.org.